Mistborn: The Final Empire

-Mistborn: The Final Empire, also known simply as Mistborn or The Final Empire, is a fantasy novel written by American author Brandon Sanderson.
+Mistborn: The Final Empire is a fantasy novel written by American author Brandon Sanderson.
 It was published on July 17, 2006, by Tor Books and is the first novel in the Mistborn trilogy, followed by The Well of Ascension in 2007 and The Hero of Ages in 2008.

+The novel is set in the Final Empire, a tyrannical regime led by the seemingly immortal Lord Ruler.
+The human population is mainly divided into the nobility and the heavily oppressed skaa.
+The magic system of Allomancy allows certain people to digest and metabolize metals to use certain magical powers.
+While most Allomancers are only able to use one type of metal, which grants them one of the powers, rare Allomancers called Mistborn can use any metal.
+In The Final Empire, the half-skaa Mistborn Kelsier and his crew recruit a street urchin named Vin in their plot to overthrow the Lord Ruler.

 Synopsis

 Setting

 Mistborn: The Final Empire is set on the dystopian world of Scadrial, where ash constantly falls from the sky, all plants are brown, and supernatural mists cloak the landscape every night.
 One thousand years before the start of the novel, the prophesized Hero of Ages ascended to godhood at the Well of Ascension in order to repel the Deepness, a terror threatening the world whose true nature has since been lost to time.
 Though the Deepness was successfully repelled and mankind saved, the world was changed into its current form by the Hero, who took the title "Lord Ruler" and has ruled over the Final Empire for a thousand years as an immortal tyrant and god.
-Under his rule, society is stratified into the nobility, believed to be the descendants of the friends and allies who helped him achieve godhood, and the brutally oppressed peasantry descended from those who opposed him, known as skaa.
+Under his rule, society is stratified into the nobility, believed to be the descendants of the friends and allies who helped him achieve godhood, and the brutally oppressed peasantry descended from those who opposed him, known as Skaa.

 Magic is central to the Mistborn world.
 The most widely known discipline of magic is called Allomancy, which allows users to gain supernatural abilities by swallowing and "burning" specific metals.
 Allomantic potential is a genetic trait concentrated in the nobility, though skaa Allomancers also exist due to crossbreeding between the nobility and the skaa.
 Normal Allomancers have access to one Allomantic power, but an incredibly rare subset of Allomancers, called Mistborn, have access to every Allomantic power.